SmithWillSuffice/ohanga-pai/content/blog/50_loonytoons.md

 The New Zealand Tory government (National + ACT party) have macroeconomics completely backwards.
 Not just roughly.
 Completely.
 The "finance" Minister Nicola Willis went on official record the other day in proclaiming the NZ Government is like a household.
-Or, the Government Budget is Like a Household Budget".
+Or, the Government Budget is "Like a Household Budget".

 Every MMT'er around knows this is utterly insane, and even a few post-Keynesian